Welcome

 There is a low level of economic relations between Germany and the Democratic Republic of the Congo.

 The Goethe-Institut has maintained a liaison office in Kinshasa since 2015.
-The Konrad-Adenauer-Stiftung, the Friedrich-Ebert-Stiftung and the Hanns Seidel Foundation also have offices in Kinshasa.
+The Konrad-Adenauer-Stiftung, the Friedrich-Ebert-Stiftung and the Hanns Seidel Foundation likewise have offices in Kinshasa.

 Keywords